sandwichfarm/nostr-geotags/README.md

 - `country` (string): Name of the country.
 No default value.
 - `regionName` (string): Name of the region or state.
 No default value.
 - `countryCode` (string): ISO country code, typically alpha-2 format.
 No default value.
-- `continent` (string): Name of the continent.
-No default value.
-- `continentCode` (string): Code representing the continent.
-No default value.
 - Other properties (any): Additionally, key value pairs will be ignored but do not throw an error.

 ## Options Reference